cmu-sei/CDAS/README.md

 ## Configuration

 CDAS is configured via a required json file.
-You will find several sample configuration files in the sample_configs folder.
+You will find several sample configuration files in the [sample_configs](sample_configs) folder.
 Users can change variables related to geopolitical context generation, asset generation, agent generation, whether to randomize or use real world data, and more.
-See [UserGuide.md](UserGuide.md) for further instructions.
+See the [User Guide](UserGuide.md) for further instructions.

 Additionally, there are three available command line flags: the required config-file, and the optional input and output directories.
 See the help menu for information on available flags.